 Each student is provided with a locker.
 Students may not trade lockers without clearance from the Administration.
 Lockers must be kept locked at all times.
 Students may not use tape on or write on their lockers.
 Magnets may be used on the inside only.
 The school takes no responsibility for lost or stolen articles.
 There will be a \$75 minimum charge each semester for any damage to the locker or if the locker is not clear at the end of the school year.
 A student should never give out her locker combination.
-Detention will be issued to students who violate the locker policy.
 Students must clean out their lockers by the last day of school.
-All items left after the last day will be donated or thrown away.
+All items left after the last day of school will be donated or thrown away.